|

 it renders interesting new sciences.

-facile and feasible approach than physical coatings, and is the key to
+facile and feasible, and is the key

 tailoring both cathode and anode interfaces.
-Additives,
+Our approaches include Additives,

-ionic liquid,
+ionic liquids,

 eutectic,